Training needs analysis

 Determining which training needs are most critical or urgent, taking into account factors like business impact and resource availability.

-Development of Training Programs
+Development of training programs

 Designing and developing training programs or interventions that address the identified needs.
 This may involve creating new training materials, hiring external trainers, or utilizing existing resources.